-The Tier 2 CoS annual allocation process will soon begin meaning that any unused unrestricted Tier 2 Certificates of Sponsorship (‘CoS’) held by sponsors will expire on 5 April 2019.
+The Tier 2 CoS annual allocation process will soon begin meaning that any unused unrestricted Tier 2 Certificates of Sponsorship (‘CoS’) held by sponsors expire on 5 April each year.

-Tier 2 sponsors should therefore check to ascertain if, when their Tier 2 CoS annual allocation expires, they are likely to need to issue unrestricted CoS for the year 6 April 2019 to 5 April 2020.
-If so they should apply using the Sponsor Management System for a new allocation.
+Tier 2 sponsors should therefore check to ascertain if, when their Tier 2 CoS annual allocation expires, they are likely to need to issue unrestricted CoS for the 12 months from 6 April to 5 April.
+If so they should apply using the Sponsor Management System (SMS) for a new allocation.

 Who to include?

-Sponsors only need to apply for a new unrestricted Tier 2 CoS annual allocation if they believe that they may need to issue unrestricted CoS during next year’s cycle to:
+Sponsors only need to apply for a new unrestricted Tier 2 CoS annual allocation if they believe that they may need to issue unrestricted CoS during next year’s cycle to a migrant:

 Requests for a new Tier 2 CoS annual allocation should include justification for the number of CoS required.